What is a Health and Hygiene Management Plan?

-If there is no SRS company administrator for a particular SRS sub-system the person should register themselves via the DMIRS online system.
+If there is no SRS company administrator for a particular SRS sub-system, the person should register themselves via the DMIRS online system.

 If you are unsure of who the Company Administrator is for the Health and Hygiene sub-system, contact the Hygiene Manager (see Who can I contact?)

-Who can submit samples?
+Who can submit HHMPs and associated samples?

-Anyone with security access to the Health and Hygiene sub-system in SRS will be able to submit the results of atmospheric sampling, biological monitoring and personal noise dosimetry.
+Anyone with security access to the health and hygiene sub-system in SRS will be able to submit the results of atmospheric sampling, biological monitoring and personal noise dosimetry.
 For atmospheric and noise samples, the person submitting the data will be required to specify the details of the registered sampler or approved noise officer who took the samples.

-Third parties, such as contractors or consultants, can input data, if granted the relevant SRS security access by the company administrator acting on behalf of the Registered Manager and Principal Employer.
+Third parties, such as contractors or consultants, can input data, if granted the relevant SRS security access by the company administrator acting on behalf of the registered manager and principal employer.

-Who will be able to access the samples?
+Who has access to the samples?

 Any users with security for the Health and Hygiene sub-system will be able to access all samples for the site they have access to – not just ones they have submitted themselves.